If you’ve been in an accident recently, or if someone close to you has been injured, you probably have a million questions.

 Do I need a lawyer?

 Pennsylvania is among a handful of states that offers no-fault insurance (also known as limited tort coverage), which allows drivers to collect damages from their insurer directly.
-This is useful when only minor property damage is suffered and no serious injury occurs.
+This is useful when their’s minor property damage and no serious injuries.

 However, if the other driver was acting negligently (e.g., drinking and driving, texting while driving, etc.) and you suffer financial loss due to medical bills or lost wages, you should discuss the accident with an experienced personal injury lawyer.